This guide provides a detailed discussion of the CUDA programming model and programming interface. It then describes the hardware

 the ways that an application can be fine-tuned to gain additional speedups by leveraging Kepler architectural features.

-set architecture (ISA).
-PTX exposes the GPU as a data-parallel computing device.
+instruction set architecture (ISA).
+PTX exposes the GPU as a

 The CUBLAS library is an implementation of BLAS (Basic Linear Algebra Subprograms) on top of the NVIDIA CUDA runtime.
 It allows